E2E: Efficient Filtered AKNN Search via Adaptive Termination: Experiments

 \subsection{Experimental Setup}

-We evaluate our framework on four real-world datasets covering diverse domains, including text retrieval, audio recommendation, and citation analysis.
-We categorize these datasets based on their filter attribute types into \textit{Label-Filtered} and \textit{Range-Filtered} benchmarks.
+We evaluate our framework on four real-world datasets spanning diverse domains, including text retrieval, audio recommendation, and citation analysis.
+Based on the filter attribute type, we group these datasets into two benchmarks: \textit{Label-Filtered} (categorical labels) and \textit{Range-Filtered} (discrete numeric values).
 A statistical summary is provided in Table~\ref{tbl:dataset}.

-\stitle{Filter Query Generation.} A core challenge in learning-based cost estimation is ensuring the training and evaluation queries share a consistent feature distribution.
-To evaluate the learning capability of our estimator, we randomly extract 1,000 objects from the source data to serve as the query dataset ($S_{eval}$), random sample a distinct subset (see Table~\ref{tbl:workloads}) for model training ($S_{train}$), and use the remaining objects as the base corpus ($S$).
-This guarantees that the query distribution aligns with the underlying data manifold.
-The detailed query filter construction can be found in appendix~\ref{sec:extra-exp-set}.
+\stitle{Filter Query Generation.} A core challenge in learning-based cost estimation is ensuring that training and testing queries share a consistent feature distribution.
+To evaluate the generalization of our estimator, we construct the base database ($S$), the training set ($S_{\text{train}}$), and the testing query set ($S_{\text{test}}$, 1{,}000 items) as three mutually disjoint subsets of the source corpus for each dataset.
+When the source corpus is much larger than the target dataset size (e.g., MSMARCO with 113M vectors), all three subsets are drawn as disjoint random samples directly from the source.
+When the source corpus is comparable to $S$ in size (e.g., TripClick with $\sim$1.05M vectors), we instead randomly reserve $S_{\text{train}}$ and $S_{\text{test}}$ first and treat the remainder as $S$.
+Per-dataset sizes are listed in Table~\ref{tbl:workloads} (Appendix~A.2).
+This design keeps the query distribution aligned with the underlying data manifold.
+Construction details are provided in Appendix~A.2.

-\stitle{Setup.} We conduct our experiments on a server with 2 Intel Xeon Platinum 8352V CPUs @ 2.10GHz (36 cores, 72 threads) and 512GB of main memory.
-The index construction is performed using 128 threads to expedite the pre-processing phase.
-In contrast, all search performance evaluations are conducted on a single thread.
-To minimize measurement noise, all reported results are averaged over 3 independent runs.